Is Miami Marlins slugger Giancarlo Stanton the NL MVP? Ken Rosenthal on a surprising NL finalists race (VIDEO)

 More MLB Videos

-Ken Rosenthal: Minnesota Twins' Paul Molitor will be AL Manager of the Year
+Minnesota Twins' Paul Molitor is Ken Rosenthal's choice for AL Manager of the Year

 Is Miami Marlins slugger Giancarlo Stanton the NL MVP?
 Ken Rosenthal on a surprising NL finalists race